arrowtype/blog/posts/2020-12-11--robofont-tips/index.md

 As a new user, you will probably want to define the default character set for new fonts.
 [Here’s how](https://robofont.com/documentation/how-tos/defining-character-sets/).
 Glyph Browser, an extension mentioned below, further extends this part of the process.

-A really handy feature of RoboFont (especially for early-stage drawing & exploration) is the [Test Install](https://robofont.com/documentation/how-tos/using-test-install/), which allows you to quickly install the font you are working on, then immediately use it in other apps to test it out, make proofs, etc.
+## My favorite RoboFont extensions

 Extensions are a big part of the RoboFont experience.
-Most RoboFont extensions can be found at https://robofontmechanic.com/.
+Most RoboFont extensions can be found on [Mechanic](https://robofontmechanic.com/).

-## My favorite RoboFont extensions

 You can get more-detailed documentation about RoboFont extensions at [robofont.com/documentation/extensions/](https://robofont.com/documentation/extensions/).